 “The struggle is truly alive in Wisconsin,” declared a Milwaukee man.
 “Free Hoover,” commented another.

 “We had the opportunity to officially meet Ike Taylor,” Coleman explains.
 “He was one of the original founders of BGD (Black Gangster Disciples) at the time, and one of the things he shared with us was how proud he was of the concept of Growth and Development.
 He too is a believer in the concept of Growth and Development.”
 He says protests never came up.

-Taylor, a convicted attempted murderer, was part of the Pontiac inmates accused of staging a prison riot in the 1970s that left three guards dead.
+Taylor was part of the Pontiac inmates accused of staging a prison riot in the 1970s that left three guards dead.
 They were charged but acquitted.
 On a shirt he posted, Taylor is called “Ike ‘King Ike’ Taylor (High Supreme Gangster/Black Gangster Disciple Nation)… he started Gangster Disciple on the West Side of Chicago.”